-The 2020 competition for the Mahatma Gandhi Fellowship has been suspended, in light of the fact that UNC guidance for student travel will likely not permit any fellows going to South Asia in Summer 2020.
-We will return stronger in 2021.
+The 2021 competition for the Mahatma Gandhi Fellowship has been suspended, in light of UNC’s guidance for student travel that restricts travel to South Asia in Summer 2021.
 Apologies for any inconvenience.
 Please direct any questions or problems to Dr. Kevin W. Fogg (firstname.lastname@example.org).

 In 1998, a small group of friends got together to establish a program that would provide a new opportunity for their peers to learn about and work for the South Asian community while augmenting their education through valuable experiences.
 To do this, they began researching the procedures through which a Fellowship could be established to support students in a way that would both help promote South Asian awareness and support the South Asian community while allowing the recipients the independence and freedom to explore original avenues to accomplish these goals.
 The Fellowship was named after Mahatma Gandhi because Gandhi, perhaps the most famous South Asian in history, himself most elegantly and thoroughly pronounced these beliefs of social awareness and acceptance as well as personal dedication and hard work to accomplish this goal.
 Thus, the Mahatma Gandhi Fellowship was established under the College of Arts and Sciences at UNC-Chapel Hill, recognizing as its primary effort to be one that seeks a more open and accepting society.

 Today, the main goals of the Mahatma Gandhi Fellowship are as follows: